tsuAquila/Intro-task/README.md

 The TOKEN is stored as an Environment variable.

-A new file named name_list which stores the values inserted to the database on running main.py.
+A new file named name_list which stores the values inserted to the database will be created on running main.py.